DoWellUXLab/DoWell-Secure-Github-Repository/README.md

     {
         "repository_url": "<repository_url>",
         "api_key": "<api_key>",
-        "services": "<services>"
+        "services": "DoWell Secure Repository"
     }
     ```
     Replace the repository_url value with the URL of the repository you want to clone.
 Ensure you provide a valid api_key to authenticate your request.
-The services field indicates the specific backup service you want to utilize.
+The services field indicates the service you want to utilize i.e "DoWell Secure Repository".

 3. To set up a webhook for the Secure Repository API, follow the standard webhook creation process provided by Github.
 Configure the webhook's payload URL to point to url recieved from the repository-clone endpoint within your application to handle the backup events triggered by the webhook.